Mounir Abou Fadel

-Mounir Abou Fadel (Arabic: منير أبو فاضل) (June 5, 1912 – January 29, 1987) was a Lebanese Greek Orthodox politician.
-He was a member of the Lebanese Parliament for thirty consecutive years (1957-1987) representing the district of Aley, Mount Lebanon.
+Mounir Abou Fadel (Arabic: منير أبو فاضل) (June 5, 1912 – January 29, 1987) was a Lebanese politician.
+He was a member of the Lebanese Parliament for thirty consecutive years (1957–1987) representing the district of Aley, Mount Lebanon.

 Personal background

-Abou Fadel was born to a prominent Greek Orthodox family in Ain Aanoub to parents Habib Abou Fadel (1850-1927), a judge and Kaymakam, and Jamileh Saadeh.
-His uncle Youssef Abou Fadel (1837-1892), also a judge, was a member of the first administrative council of the Mount Lebanon Mutasarrifate, from 1861 to 1864.
+Abou Fadel was born to a prominent Greek Orthodox family in Ain Aanoub to parents Habib Abou Fadel (1850–1927), a judge and Kaymakam, and Jamileh Saadeh.
+His uncle Youssef Abou Fadel (1837–1892), also a judge, was a member of the first administrative council of the Mount Lebanon Mutasarrifate, from 1861 to 1864.

 Abou Fadel studied law at universities in Jerusalem.
 His books include The Lebanon Issue, The Palestine War Has Not Ended, in addition to several political articles in the major Lebanese newspapers.

 He married Reine Mokhbat in 1957.
 They had three children: Marwan, born 1958, a local political figure and former MP of Mount Lebanon; Rafic, born 1960, a diplomatic adviser; and Mila, born 1964, an associative and social Lebanese figure.